realazthat/corner-cases/README.md

 corner-cases/cubexx and corner-cases/cubelib are two libraries for reasoning about a cube's corners, directions/faces, and edges.
 It is useful for dealing with data structures based on cubes, such as octrees.

+cubexx is a C++ header-only template library with bells and whistles.

 cubelib is a C header-only library; it is also made to be compilable and usable in opencl.

-cubexx is a C++ header-only template library.

 [![Build Status](https://travis-ci.org/realazthat/corner-cases.svg?branch=master)](https://travis-ci.org/realazthat/corner-cases)